takluyver/cite2c/README.md

 This extension has two main components:
 - UI for finding citations from a Zotero library and inserting them into Markdown cells.
+  The citations are stored in the notebook metadata, and referenced by an ID.
 - Code to run [citeproc-js](https://bitbucket.org/fbennett/citeproc-js/wiki/Home) when a Markdown cell is rendered, rendering both bibliographies and inline citations.